Charles J. Pilliod Jr.: Biography

 Pilliod served in World War II from 1942 to 1945 as a pilot in the 20th Air Force.
 He flew the Boeing B-29 Superfortress over China and Japan.

 Pilliod was the CEO of the Goodyear tire company from 1974 to 1983.
 Pillion began his career at Goodyear in 1941 as a trainee, where he worked double shifts and enrolled in management training courses.
 His first promotion came within a year, when he was chosen to supervise production of fuel tanks for military aircraft.
 He eventually moved to export sales, living in Panama, Peru, Colombia, Brazil, and England.

 When Pilliod became CEO in 1974, he faced a major investment decision regarding the radial tire, which today has a market share of near 100%.
 As a result of his actions, today only Goodyear, of the five biggest U.S. tire firms, remains independent.

 At the time, the U.S. tire industry built tires based on bias ply technology, dating to 1888.
 In 1946, Michelin developed the radial tire method of construction, which quickly spread in France, Michelin's home country.
-Because of its superiority in treadlife, handling, safety from blowouts, and fuel economy, use of this technology quickly spread throughout Europe and Asia.
+Because of its superiority in tread life, handling, safety from blowouts, and fuel economy, use of this technology quickly spread throughout Europe and Asia.
 In the U.S., the bias-ply tire construction persisted, caused by tire and automobile manufacturers in America "concerned about transition costs."
 In 1968, Consumer Reports, an influential American magazine, acknowledged the superiority of radial construction, and in 1971 the Lincoln Continental Mark III became the first American made car with standard OEM radial tires.

 Radial tires required different methods of construction, and the U.S. manufacturers were not set up to produce this product.
 Industry estimates of this investment were substantial, and Goodyear eventually invested close to $3 Billion in this new technology.
 For comparison, Michelin bought competitor Uniroyal-Goodrich in 1989 for just $1.5 Billion.
 The workforce also needed to be retrained, since radials required greater "accuracy and consistency" in construction.
 Despite heavy criticism at the time, Pilliod invested heavily in new factories and tooling to build the radial tire.

 Sam Gibara, who headed Goodyear from 1996 to 2003, has noted that without the bold action of Pilliod, Goodyear "wouldn't be around today."

 When Pilliod was appointed Ambassador in 1986, the U.S. and Mexico were experiencing tensions over the illegal drug trade.
 He favored behind the scenes discussions with Mexican authorities about the issue.
 He wished to improve relations, "and you won't do that by bashing" he said in 1987.